-To accomplish these goals, FWC will solicit applications from captains of for-hire and private recreational vessels and will select 5 of each per quarter to participate in FWC's Study Fleet.
-All vessels will test a 15-fish snapper grouper aggregate bag limit and be allowed a vessel limit of 60 red snapper under an EFP.
+To accomplish these goals, the Florida Fish and Wildlife Conservation Commission (FWC) will solicit applications from captains of charter for-hire, headboat, and private recreational vessels and will select six charter for-hire, six private recreational vessels, and one headboat per quarter to participate in FWC's Study Fleet.
+Charter for-hire vessels are defined in this proposed study as for-hire vessels that can take a maximum of six paying passengers.
+Headboat vessels are defined as vessels that can take more than six paying passengers.
+All vessels will test a 10-fish snapper grouper aggregate bag limit.
+Charter for-hire and private recreational vessels will be allowed a vessel limit of 24 red snapper and headboats will be allowed a vessel limit of 36 red snapper under an Exempted Fishing Permit (EFP).
 All captains selected will ensure that they and guests/customers fishing during a Study Fleet trip have completed the required educational course prior to fishing.
-During a Study Fleet trip, captains will be required to hail out/hail in, report catch and discard data, and fish a maximum of 3 Study Fleet Trips per quarter.
-A FWC observer is required on all for-hire Study Fleet trips.
-As each angler meets the 15-fish snapper grouper aggregate bag limit, they must stop bottom fishing and the entire vessel must stop fishing if the red snapper vessel limit is reached.
-While fishing, the captain will track the catch and discards of each angler on their vessel, validated through use of GoPros on private recreational vessels and through FWC observer on for hire vessels.
-Upon return to port, boat captains will be required to submit all catch and discard data through the FWC app, and allow FWC biologists to collect biological samples from harvested fish.
+During a Study Fleet trip, captains will be required to coordinate with FWC staff to obtain approval for a trip declaration, report catch and discard data, and fish a maximum of four Study Fleet Trips per quarter.
+A FWC observer is required on all charter forhire and headboat Study Fleet trips.
+As each angler meets the 10-fish snapper grouper aggregate bag limit, they must stop bottom fishing, and the entire vessel must stop fishing if the respective red snapper vessel limit is reached.
+While fishing on charter for-hire and private recreational vessels, the captain will track the catch and discards of each angler on their vessel, validated through use of a camera system on private recreational vessels and through FWC observer on charter for-hire vessels.
+While fishing on headboats, the captain, mates, and FWC observer will track the catch and discards of each angler on the vessel.
+No more than six paying customers per data recorder (i.e., captain, mate, FWC observer) are allowed to ensure accurate data collection.
+For example, on headboats, if there is one captain, two mates, and an FWC observer, then no more than 24 paying customers are allowed.
+Upon return to port, boat captains will be required to submit all catch and discard data through the FWC app and allow FWC biologists to collect biological samples from harvested fish.
 Specific to measuring angler satisfaction, FWC social scientists will conduct pre- and post-participation surveys to evaluate their satisfaction in the proposed program and gather feedback on project components.

-FWC anticipates the results of this study to simultaneously test a management strategy aimed at reducing snapper grouper discards by directly involving recreational captains and anglers, collecting catch and discard data from the recreational sector, and evaluating methods to improve angler satisfaction.
+FWC anticipates the results of this study to simultaneously test a management strategy aimed at reducing snapper grouper discards by directly involving charter for-hire, headboat, and private recreational captains and anglers, collecting catch and discard data from the recreational sector, and evaluating methods to improve angler satisfaction.
 Expected results will provide critical information needed for the management of red snapper and other South Atlantic snapper grouper species.
 The lead PI for this project is Jessica McCawley, and the project team includes a suite of qualified fisheries scientists and managers with decades of research and management experience in the South Atlantic region.